 You may find discounted child fares when traveling outside the U.S. or when traveling between certain countries.
 The price of the ticket will depend on the age of the child.
 Taxes & fees may also apply to infants held in the adult's lap.2

-For assistance with your discounted child fare or infant ticket please call Delta Reservations Office.
-For infant tickets please have your confirmation code available or allow extra time and purchase at the airport.
+For assistance with your discounted child fare or infant ticket please call the Delta Reservations Office.

 1Number of Infants per Adult: A limit of two infants, less than two years old, per adult may travel together.